ThreeSixtyGiving/standard/documentation/guidance/prepare-data.md

 360Giving Helpdesk can also answer your questions and provide guidance on your next steps.

 ## Choosing your file format
+There are two file formats available for publishing 360Giving data, spreadsheets and JSON.

 ### Spreadsheet format
 Spreadsheets are the most common way for publishers to share their data – the majority of 360Giving data files are spreadsheets.
 Acceptable file formats are CSV (.csv), Excel Workbook (.xlsx) or Open Document (.ods).
 Is it not possible to publish in older Excel file formats (.xls).